EsadCetiner/Secure-Nginx-Config/README.md

 See: https://blog.zorinaq.com/nginx-resolver-vulns/

 ## How to install

-1. At a bare minimum, the nginx package and http-headers-more-filter should be installed, these can be installed by using this command: ``apt install nginx libnginx-mod-http-headers-more-filter ssl-cert``
+1. It's recommended to start with an server without NGINX installed and without any NGINX related configuration.
+2. Then, install the following NGINX packages: `apt install nginx-common libnginx-mod-http-headers-more-filter ssl-cert git` this will install the bare minimum for NGINX to operate and has smallest possible attack surface out of the box.
+If you need to use additional NGINX modules then you should also install those also.
-2. Clone this repository ``git clone https://github.com/EsadCetiner/Secure-Nginx-Config/``
+3. Clone this repository `git clone https://github.com/esadcetiner/secure-nginx-config/`.
-3. Remove the default nginx.conf file ``sudo rm /etc/nginx/nginx.conf``
-4. Replace it with the one from this repository ``sudo mv Secure-Nginx-Config/nginx.conf /etc/nginx/nginx.conf``
+4. Replace the stock `nginx.conf` file with `cp secure-nginx-config/nginx.conf /etc/nginx/nginx.conf`.
-5. Move code snippets to nginx folder ``sudo mv Secure-Nginx-Config/snippets /etc/nginx/``
+5. Move snippets to NGINX directory `cp -r secure-nginx-config/snippets/ /etc/nginx/`.
-6. Move Custom error pages to webroot ``sudo mv Secure-Nginx-Config/error_pages /var/www/``
+6. Move error pages to webroot `cp -r secure-nginx-config/error_pages/ /var/www/`.
+7. Create an empty webroot `mkdir -p /var/www/empty-webroot/` (Never place anything in this directory).
-7. Replace ``ssl_trusted_certificate /etc/letsencrypt/live/example.com/chain.pem;`` inside ``nginx.conf`` with the path to your certificate file (chain.pem for let's encrypt)
+8. Update `ssl_trusted_certificate` directive inside `nginx.conf` with the path to your certificate file for OCSP stapling.
+Please make sure your certificate supports OCSP stapling.
-8. Create an empty webroot to prevent accidential misconfiguration of webroot ``mkdir -p /var/www/empty-webroot/``

-## Addional documentation
-Documentation on additional features and code snippets can be [found here](https://github.com/EsadCetiner/Secure-Nginx-Config/blob/main/docs.md).
+9. You should now be done now.
+Please [consult the documentation](https://github.com/EsadCetiner/Secure-Nginx-Config/blob/main/docs.md) on information about the included snippets and additional features.

 ## Additional resources: